cozy/cozy-stack/docs/architecture.md

 │   ├── scripts     The javascript files
 │   └── styles      The CSS files
-├── cmd             One .go file for each command of the cozy executable ├── doc             Documentation, including this file └── web             One sub-directory for each of the services listed above
+├── cmd             One .go file for each command of the cozy executable ├── docs            Documentation, including this file └── web             One sub-directory for each of the services listed above
 ```